-- It's essential we vote and Vote Our Values this Election Day. - And we must push for passage the "John R. Lewis Voting Rights Advancement Act" to cement the legacy of the 1965 Voting Rights Act and to safeguard this right for all Americans.
+- It's essential we vote and Vote Our Values this Election Day in solidarity with the fight for voting rights for Black Americans. - And we must push for passage the "John R. Lewis Voting Rights Advancement Act" to cement the legacy of the 1965 Voting Rights Act and to safeguard this right for all Americans.

-Let's watch a short 8.5-minute video about the history of Black voter suppression in the United States.
+• Let's watch a short 8.5-minute video about the history of Black voter suppression in the United States.

-Screen Share this video:
+<Screen Share this video>